FREQUENTLY ASKED QUESTIONS - FAQ

 DO YOU HAVE ANY DISCOUNTS AVAILABLE?

-We offer discounted rates for school groups, girl scout and boy scout groups.
-We do not offer any other discounted rates.
+We do not offer any discounted rates.
 As a nonprofit organization, we rely on tour fees and donations to care for orphaned, injured and displaced wildlife.
-You can submit a School Field Trip form here.

 DO YOU OFFER SCHOOL PROGRAMS?